Weekly services

 Communion in both kinds is offered at the altar rail, standing or kneeling.
 Each communicant can decide whether to receive the host only or consume the host and partake of the chalice.
 Please tell us on arrival if you require a gluten-free wafer.
 And as always, anyone who would prefer just to receive a blessing is welcome to come forward.

-MIDWEEK: the church will be open on Tuesday mornings (10-12) for visitors and/or private prayer; look out for the 'church is open' sign displayed on the road.
+MIDWEEK: the church is usually open on Tuesday mornings (10-12) for visitors and/or private prayer; look out for the 'church is open' sign displayed on the road.
 Please contact Revd Dawn for access at any other time.

 Diocesan News